Endogenous distress contagion in a dynamic interbank model: how possible future losses may spell doom today: The multiple maturity setting

+The distinction between insolvency and illiquidity also appears in earlier works on multi-period interbank systems such as \cite{CC15, KV16}.
+Similarly to this section, \cite{KV16} studies a bonafide multiple maturity model focusing on the systemic effects of short- versus long-term liabilities, but the framework is one of traditional default contagion that can be cleared in a forward-only fashion one period at a time.
+In \cite{CC15}, there is no real notion of multiple maturities, since it is effectively cleared as a sequence of single-maturity models, but defaults from illiquidity remain a key concern.
+In fact, the focus of \cite{CC15} is to analyze the clearing outcomes when incorporating different (pre-specified) strategies of a lender of last resort that, in certain (pre-specified) cases, will step in to save an illiquid-yet-solvent bank.
+It could be interesting to undertake a similar analysis for our model, but we do not pursue this direction here.

+\begin{remark} If one prefers to focus on solvency alone, then one simply replaces the default time \eqref{eq:default_time} with $\tau_i = \inf\{t \in \bbt \; | \; K_i(t) < 0\}$.
+Likewise, as in Remark~\ref{rem:illiquid}, if one only wishes to model illiquidity, then one can consider $\tau_i = \inf\{t \in \bbt \; | \; V_i(t) < 0\}$ in terms of the cash account alone.
+All our results can be reformulated accordingly. \end{remark}

-\begin{example} We highlight here three meaningful levels of the rebalancing parameter $\alpha_i$: \begin{itemize} \item If $\alpha_i^0(t_l) := 0$, bank $i$ reinvests its entire cash account into the external asset $x_i$ at time $t_l$. \item If $\alpha_i^1(t_l) := 1$, bank $i$ will move all of its investments into the risk-free bond at time $t_l$; this includes any prior investment in the external asset $x_i$.
+\begin{example} We highlight here four meaningful levels of the rebalancing parameter $\alpha_i$: \begin{itemize} \item If $\alpha_i^0(t_l) := 0$, bank $i$ reinvests its entire cash account into the external asset $x_i$ at time $t_l$. \item If $\alpha_i^1(t_l) := 1$, bank $i$ will move all of its investments into the risk-free bond at time $t_l$; this includes any prior investment in the external asset $x_i$.
 Though this is feasible in our setting, we generally consider this to be an extreme scenario. \item If

 then bank $i$ will use its (risky) external asset position to cover any realized net liabilities, but will never increase its external position above its original level (i.e., if bank $i$ has net interbank assets, the external asset position will be made whole and all additional assets are invested in cash).
-Notably, if bank $i$ is solvent, this rebalancing parameter falls between the prior two cases, i.e., $\alpha_i^L(t_l) \in [0,1]$. \end{itemize} If $\alpha_i(t_l) < 0$ then, implicitly, bank $i$ is shorting its own external assets; by a no-short selling constraint, we assume this cannot occur.
+Notably, if bank $i$ is solvent, this rebalancing parameter falls between the prior two cases, i.e., $\alpha_i^L(t_l) \in [0,1]$. \item If

+then bank $i$ is maximizing its (risky) external asset position subject to the risk-weighted capital ratio constraint with risk weight $w_i > 0$ and minimal threshold $\theta > 0$.
+This regulatory requirement, imposed by the Basel accords, is such that the ratio of the capital to the risk-weighted assets needs to exceed some minimal ratio. \end{itemize} If $\alpha_i(t_l) < 0$ then, implicitly, bank $i$ is shorting its own external assets; by a no-short selling constraint, we assume this cannot occur.
 If $\alpha_i(t_l) > 1$ then, similarly, bank $i$ is borrowing at the risk-free rate solely to purchase additional units of the risky asset; as this would produce new obligations, the study of such a scenario is beyond the scope of this work. \end{example}